-Binding is most often used with the larger data controls such as GridView, but you can also bind many other controls, such as DropDownList, ListBox, CheckBoxList, and RadioButtonList.
+Binding is most often used with the larger data controls such as GridView and ListView, but you can also bind many other controls, such as DropDownList, ListBox, CheckBoxList, and RadioButtonList.
 All of these controls have a DataSource property that identifies the source to which the control is bound.
 For example, you might keep a list of all your customers' names in a database.
 Binding that data to a ListBox can be a convenient way to allow a customer service representative to quickly pick a customer rather than typing in a name that might otherwise be difficult to spell.

 To see how all this works, you'll build the GridView from Figure 4-1.
-Once you have it up and running, you'll add some features to it, including the ability to use the grid to update the database with new data!
+Once you have it up and running, you'll add some features to it, including the ability to use the grid to update the database with new data.
+Later in the chapter, you will also build an example using the ListView control.